karelklein/DeepLearningTopics/GAN-experiment/README.md

-## Blogpost
+## Blog-style post
-- Full blogpost with animations is available at: https://littlepegs.github.io/
 - An unanimated pdf is available: GANs.pdf
+- Corresponding python notebook: GANs.ipynb

 ## Code
 - To run the GAN, simply run on command line: